-The pen and the scalpel: studying medicine in Montpellier during the Middle Ages and the Renaissance
+The Quill and the Scalpel: Studying Medicine in Montpellier During the Middle Ages and the Renaissance

 2, rue de l’Ecole de Médecine